 Rapid changes in technology are transforming every aspect of the way we live and work.
 How are you using technology to enhance students’ learning?
 What do we know about its effectiveness in education and service development, and its impact on the student experience?

-This broad theme covers aspects of learning and teaching within a curriculum life cycle including initiatives around curriculum design, new approaches in learning and teaching methods or tools, feedback on existing or new approaches to assessment and feedback and evaluation methods.
+This broad theme covers aspects of learning and teaching within a curriculum life cycle including initiatives around curriculum design, new approaches in teaching and learning methods or tools, feedback on existing or new approaches to assessment and feedback and evaluation methods.
 The latest ideas and practices will be shared and discussed, including any obstacles and challenges encountered and how these barriers have been tackled.

 Key challenges in healthcare education

-The current Coronavirus outbreak is a global challenge that demonstrates that healthcare provision is not bound by international borders.
-This theme provides will be an opportunity to share how to internationalise your curriculum, how to ensure global knowledge exchange occurs and give examples of innovative programmes developed for non-domicile students.
-You will have the opportunity to learn from each other in a supportive environment, to highlight any pitfalls an share your successes.
+The Coronavirus outbreak is a global challenge that demonstrates that healthcare provision is not bound by international borders.
+This theme provides an opportunity to share how to internationalise your curriculum, how to ensure global knowledge exchange occurs and give examples of innovative programmes developed for non-domicile students.
+You will have the opportunity to learn from each other in a supportive environment, to highlight any pitfalls and share your successes.

 Student experience, engagement and achievement

 The scope for this theme is wide-ranging.
-We will endevour to discuss student retention, co-production, joint working between educational and student communities, new and interesting approahes to engaging with the student community to enrich and value the student experience, and much more.
+We will endeavour to discuss student retention, co-production, joint working between educational and student communities, new and interesting approaches to engaging with the student community to enrich and value the student experience, and much more.